DashieTM/DashNix/README.md

   # variables for system
   conf = {
     # TODO change this to your monitor and your pc name
+    # should be something like DP-1
     monitor = "YOURMONITOR";
+    username = "YOURNAME";
+    # the name of your system
     hostname = "YOURNAME";
     # TODO only needed when you use intel -> amd is default
     # cpu = "intel";